MahmudjonToraqulov/MahmudjonToraqulov/README.md

-- 🔭 I’m currently studying at TUITFB and working as a freelancer
 - 🌱 I’m currently working as a freelancer
 - 👯 I’m looking to collaborate on other developers
-- 💬 Ask me about working as a freelancer
-- 📫 How to reach me: email -> toraqulovmahmudjon@gmail.
+- 📫 How to reach me: email -> toraqulovmahmudjon@gmail
-- ⚡ Fun fact:  I'm fond of playing and watching football.
+- ⚡ Fun fact:  Playing and watching football is my cup of tea

-UPDATED: 18.04.2023
+UPDATED: 01.11.2024